 - Winning an election (Being chosen as prom king, elected to student council, winning a seat on city council, becoming mayor, becoming a minister or judge, etc.)

-- Being awarded a scholarship (for an art competition, for one’s prowess in math, for an essay one wrote, etc.)
+- Being awarded a scholarship (for an art competition, for accomplishments in math, for a written essay, etc.)

-- Being acknowledged for being the one to put on the best parties or events
+- Being acknowledged for putting on the best parties or events

 How the Character May Prepare for This Goal:

-- Reading up on the activity one wishes to master or the issues of importance that one should know
+- The character reading up on the activity they want to master or the issues of importance they need to know

-- Observing (in person, watching video footage, etc.), studying one’s competition
+- Observing (in person, watching video footage, etc.) and studying the competition

-- Buying whatever equipment or services that might give one an edge
+- Buying equipment or services that will give them an edge

 Possible Sacrifices or Costs Associated With This Goal:

-- Friendships that grow strained because others aren’t supportive of one’s passion
+- Friendships that grow strained because others aren’t supportive of the character’s passion

-- Spending one’s savings on training, equipment or other things needed to be the best
+- Spending their savings on training, equipment or other things needed to be the best…

 Roadblocks Which Could Prevent This Goal from Being Achieved:

-- A health crisis (either one’s own or that of a family member) that requires time, money, or both
+- A health crisis (personally, or a family member’s) that requires time, money, or both

 - A financial crisis (losing a job, a sudden expense like needing a new car, etc.)